 - You get the results, which aren’t very positive.
 The problem is they don’t give you any solutions, just numbers, so you don’t know what to do next.

-- You use focus groups to try to understand how to improve things, but the discussion may highlight the wrong things.
+- You use focus groups to try to understand the working environment, but the discussion may highlight the wrong things.
 That’s because focus groups don’t give you a good enough sample size, and are inherently bad at giving people a safe space to say how they really feel.

-- Maybe you work out a way to improve the diversity across the company, but people don’t actually feel included, so your retention is poor.
+- Maybe you work out a way to improve the diversity across the company, but employees feel like they're still not included, so your retention is poor.

-- With all your talk of diversity, but no clear way of moving forward, you start to alienate the people who aren’t even in a minority.
+- With all your talk of diversity, but no clear way of moving forward, you start to alienate the people who aren’t even in an under-represented group.
 In the UK this is almost always white men – and if you don’t approach diversity properly, you’ll make them feel unwanted and defensive.
+At that point it doesn't feel like there's any equality at work for anyone.

 What do we mean by inclusion?